 - With Wi-Fi at home, go to Settings > Mobile Data > Add eSIM and scan the QR code.

-- Label the line as "Travel" to distinguish it from your main line.
+- Label the line as "Travel" to distinguish it from your own.

-- Upon landing in Khartoum, activate the eSIM data and deactivate roaming on your main line.
+- Upon landing in Khartoum, activate the eSIM data and deactivate roaming for your main line.

 Tips for staying connected in Sudan

 Install the eSIM profile before leaving Spain, when you still have plenty of Wi-Fi.
-At Khartoum airport, you'll activate the data in seconds without relying on an unfamiliar network.
-Also, take screenshots of your bookings and documents in case you lose coverage on a desert route.
+At Khartoum airport, you'll activate the data in seconds without relying on an unknown network or public airport Wi-Fi, which should be avoided for sensitive transactions.
+Also, carry screenshots of your reservations and documents in case you lose coverage on a desert route: don't assume you'll be able to access your email or hotel reservation at any time.

-Download offline maps of the areas you'll visit, save your embassy's phone numbers, and keep a digital copy of your passport handy.
+Download offline maps of the areas you'll visit, save your embassy's phone numbers, and have a digital copy of your passport handy.
 Connectivity in Sudan is more irregular than in Europe, so the key is not to rely 100% on always having data.
-With the eSIM installed, you'll have a network as soon as you enter an area with coverage, without paperwork or stores.
-If you're going to travel through more African countries on the same trip, our eSIM guide for Africa will help you plan your route.
+With the eSIM installed, you'll have network as soon as you enter an area with coverage, without paperwork or stores.
+If you're going to travel through connections via Egypt or other countries on the same itinerary, keep in mind that each country needs its own eSIM or a multi-destination plan; if your route then continues to Europe, on the eSIM Europe product page you can sort out that next stage without changing providers.

 Do I need to register my passport to use an eSIM in Sudan?

-No. Unlike local prepaid SIMs, which usually require presenting your passport and registering the number, a travel eSIM is activated by software with the QR code you receive by email.
+No. Unlike local prepaid SIMs, which usually require presenting your passport and registering the number in person, a travel eSIM is activated by software using the QR code you receive by email.
 There's no paperwork or visits to operator stores at your destination.

-Yes, in Khartoum and other large cities like Omdurman and Port Sudan, there is enough 4G/LTE for browsing, using maps, and messaging.
-Outside urban centers and in the desert, the signal drops to 3G or 2G, and in very remote areas, there may be no coverage.
+Yes, in Khartoum and other major cities like Omdurman and Port Sudan, there's sufficient 4G/LTE for browsing, using maps, and messaging.
+Outside urban centers and in the desert, the signal drops to 3G or 2G, and in very remote areas, there may be no coverage at all.

 How many GB do I need for a week in Sudan?

 For moderate use over a week, between 3 and 5 GB is usually sufficient if you use WhatsApp, maps, and email.
-If you're going to share many photos or work remotely, calculate more.
+If you plan to share many photos or work remotely, calculate more.
 Downloading offline maps before traveling helps extend your data.

 Can I keep my Spanish number while using the eSIM?

 Yes.
-The eSIM coexists with your main SIM in dual mode: you use the eSIM's data for browsing and keep your Spanish number for receiving SMS and calls if you leave it active, though it's advisable to deactivate roaming on that line to avoid charges.
+The eSIM coexists with your main SIM in dual mode: you use the eSIM's data for browsing and keep your Spanish number to receive SMS and calls if you leave it active, although it's advisable to deactivate roaming on that line to avoid charges.

-Install the profile before traveling with Wi-Fi, but only activate the data once you arrive in Sudan.
-This way, your plan's counter starts at your destination, and you get to use all the GB in the package during your stay.
+Install the profile before traveling with Wi-Fi, but activate the data only upon arrival in Sudan.
+This way, your plan's counter starts at your destination, and you make the most of all the GB in the package during your stay.

 Conclusion

-Traveling to Sudan with an eSIM means landing in Khartoum connected, without registering your passport at any store or risking an inflated roaming bill.
-You install the profile before you leave, activate the data upon arrival, and rely on the Zain, MTN, or Sudani networks in cities.
-Prepare your eSIM for Sudan before you fly and don't worry about connectivity, so you can focus on the Nile and the pyramids of Meroë.
+Traveling to Sudan with an eSIM means landing in Khartoum connected, without registering your passport in any store or risking an inflated roaming bill.
+You install the profile before leaving, activate data upon arrival, and rely on Zain, MTN, or Sudani networks in cities, knowing that outside them, coverage becomes irregular due to geography and, in certain areas, due to the country's situation.
+Prepare your eSIM for Sudan before you fly, have a backup plan for areas without signal, and don't worry about what technology can solve so you can focus on the Nile and the Meroe pyramids.